This article is being published with the permission of author. It was first published with ehealth, online magazine.

 Unlike many services, the first thing to be clear about is that there is no regulation of certification bodies – no licensing or registration.
 Anyone can set up a certification body – as a proprietorship or partnership or private limited or LLP or Society or Trust under relevant laws – and start issuing certificates.
 If such certificates are accepted in the market, it is perfectly legal and no one can stop it.

 However, the risk is one does not know whether the certification body is competent and whether it follows a robust process or even actually does an audit.
-There is a number of what can be called ‘unethical’ certification bodies in India and even globally and several examples of certificates being issued without any audit to organizations who would actually have no system in place.
-Thus this entire business of certification becomes a sham exploiting the absence of regulatory oversight.
-This is rampant in the Indian market today and many parts of the globe are afflicted by a similar malady.
+A number of unethical certification bodies operate in India and across the world, issuing certificates without conducting any audits, often to organizations that have no systems in place.
+Such practices undermine the integrity of the certification process and exploit the lack of regulatory oversight, turning certification into a mere formality rather than a mark of compliance.
+This problem is widespread in the Indian market and affects many other regions globally as well.

-Therefore, those who rely on such certificates could literally be cheated with what can be called ‘unauthentic certificates because there is no way to verify if the certification body is competent or if it has done a proper audit or the organization which holds the certificate has implemented the ISO standard of which it holds a certificate.
+Therefore, such certificates can mislead individuals and organizations, as they cannot reliably verify whether the certification body possesses the required competence, has conducted a proper audit, or whether the certified organization has truly implemented the ISO standard it claims to follow.
 How does one then establish a certification body is authentic or the certificate is authentic?

 Fortunately for us, ISO not only issued standards like ISO 9001 or ISO 14001 or ISO 13485, etc, it also issued standards for the process of certification along with competence of certification bodies – the ISO 17021 series of standards.
 Even better is that an international body, International Accreditation Forum (IAF), which now has an MoU with ISO, came up in 1993 to supervise certification to such standards through accreditation bodies in various countries – some like the EU have a single national accreditation body in each country by law, some have national accreditation bodies even though not by law but accreditation not being such a lucrative business, they remain the only ones like NABCB in India, and some like USA have multiple private accreditation bodies.